-Hurdle rate is the minimum acceptable rate of return for an investment.
-It’s a benchmark investors, private equity firms, and management teams use to evaluate potential opportunities.
+A hurdle rate is the minimum acceptable rate of return for an investment.
+It’s a benchmark that investors, private equity firms, and management teams use to evaluate potential opportunities.

 Whether you're a business owner or planning for retirement, understanding the hurdle rate can help you make better investment decisions.

 Definition and Examples of Hurdle Rate

 An investment’s hurdle rate is the bare-minimum return an investor deems acceptable.
 It’s the risk “hurdle” an investment has to clear to be worth it.

 Risk is the potential that an investment will not meet expectations of returns.

 Investors expect to get paid for taking risks in the form of higher returns.
 Investments such as savings accounts have little uncertainty.
 Stocks, on the other hand, can potentially lose money as well as reward investors.
 An investment with a higher level of risk, such as an individual stock, has a higher potential return than a savings account because it may not meet expectations, while the savings account will.

 We begin building a hurdle rate with a risk-free rate of return.
 U.S. Treasury notes and bonds typically are used as a risk-free rate of return because there is virtually no chance the investment will fall short of expectations.
 Investments that have a return greater than the risk-free rate of return offer a "risk premium" to the investor.
 To calculate the hurdle rate, some investors add the risk premium and risk-free rate of return.